Zensunni in Dune: A Complete Guide to Their Philosophy and Legacy

 Jihad, Striving, and the Double Edge of Faith

-Ecology as Theology, Harmony with the Desert
+Ecology as Theology: Harmony with the Desert

 Human Existence, Power, and Moral Clarity

-Can you master fear.
+Can you truly master your fear.

 Key Ideas, Practices, and Where to Find Them